-Baking mince pies, gingerbread men, cakes and biscuits are great activities for young children.
+Baking (and eating) mince pies, gingerbread men, cakes and biscuits are great activities for young children.
 My boys love mixing the ingredients together and making a mess of the kitchen.
 If you are short on time or your little one has a short attention span start with the best bit – decorating.

 I picked up a Christmas biscuit decorating set from the supermarket and my eldest loved it (see the results below).
 We also had a decorate your own Christmas biscuit stall at my son’s school fayre which was very popular.

 Music is a really fun activity for children.
 We have a music bag full of instruments and nursery rhyme visuals.
 At Christmas time I replace the visuals with Christmas songs.
 The poster below is for the Twelve days of Christmas.

 I have made visual cards for some Christmas songs:

 - Jingle Bells